-In his home, Gerson helps by carrying water, gathering firewood and helping in the kitchen.
-He lives with his father and his mother.
+Gerson lives with his father and his mother.
+At home, duties include carrying water, gathering firewood and helping in the kitchen.
 His father is employed as a farmer and his mother maintains the home.
 There are 3 children in the family.

 Gerson is not attending school because he is too young.
 Soccer, playing with cars and playing with marbles are his favorite activities.
 He also attends church activities regularly.

-Please remember Gerson in your prayers.
-Your love and support will help him to receive the assistance he needs to grow and develop.
+Your love and support will help Gerson to receive the assistance he needs to develop his potential.
+Please pray for him.

 Gerson lives on the plains of La Fragua, Zacapa, home to approximately 3,000 residents.
 Typical houses are constructed of dirt floors, mud walls and corrugated iron roofs.
 The most commonly spoken language is Spanish.